How to Use Continuous AB Testing to Increase Conversions

 Obviously, these buttons are different for each company in every industry.
 It depends on your goal on a specific landing page as well.
-Some of you may be trying to drive a sale, while others may be trying to get site visitors to opt in to their email subscription lists.
+Some of you may be trying to drive a sale while others may be trying to get site visitors opt-in to their email subscription list.

 That’s why you should be running tests continuously to maximize the efficiency.